-Today’s trade idea for option traders: Bed Bath and Beyond
+Today’s trade idea for option traders: Bed Bath and Beyond (trade closed)

 My last trade on BBBY didn’t work out due to negative fundamental news and I got 100 shares assigned.
 But meanwhile, the tide has turned to my favor and I could get rid of the shares with a profit.
 Check out the updated article, folks.
 The price level of BBBY seems to stabilize after the short squeeze.
 But the implied volatility on it is still relatively high so it’s a must have trade on Bed, Bath & Beyond.
 So let’s check it out.